 If anything, baby boomers know a deal when they see it, and a lot of them are jumping on the opportunities that are currently available in the cruise industry.

-Since my wife and I, obviously love the sea...living on a sailboat for eight years in the Caribbean, we are taking two cruises this year one to Europe and one to Alaska.
+Since my wife and I, obviously love the sea...living on a sailboat for eight years in the Caribbean, we are taking cruises every year...our favorites are the transatlantics...we love the days at sea and they are cheap...100$ a day per couple...you can't home for that.

 The cruise that we are taking from Fort Lauderdale to Rome in late April...
 Is what the cruise ship industry calls a repositioning cruise.